textpattern/textpattern.github.io/brand/user-docs-guide.md

 The scope and depth of a page’s subject matter can be what is needed and not necessarily more, even if more could be said for the sake of thoroughness, or repetition in context.

-Again, consider [software usability](#software-usability) and [embedded help tips](#embedded-help-tips).
-If a documentation page for a given back-end panel meticulously annotates every panel feature, including what is obvious or made clear by a help tip, then users must wade through needless content as they scan for elaboration on features that do need it.
+Again, consider [software usability](#rely-on-software-usability) and [embedded help tips](#rely-on-embedded-help-tips).
+If a documentation page for a given back-end panel meticulously annotates every panel feature, including what is obvious or made clear by a help tip, then users wade through needless detail in search of what does need elaboration.

-So structure pages as they reflect a given panel’s organization, but only bother writing sections for features that are not already clear by the interface or help tips.
+So, structure pages as they reflect a given panel’s organization, but only bother writing sections for features that are not already clear by software design or help tips.
 In all other regions, add a simple statement, for example:

 See obvious feature [or help tip] in software.
 {: .example-text}